Prentice Earl Sanders: Police chief

 Sanders's OFJ and civil-rights activities introduced him to lawyer Willie Brown, who appointed Sanders as an assistant chief of the SFPD when Brown was elected mayor in 1996.
 The SFPD, under out-going chief Fred H. Lau, had been excoriated in the San Francisco Chronicle for poor results on major crime investigation, so the appointment of Sanders seemed to address Brown's need.

 Four months after his appointment, a street fight involving off-duty SFPD officers made news in the Chronicle.
 Three months after that, SF District Attorney Terence Hallinan indicted Sanders and nine other senior SFPD officers for obstructing justice in the investigation of that incident; the accused were arrested and placed on leave.
 Charges against Sanders were dropped twelve days later.

 During 2003 and through 2004, most of the ten accused senior officers (including Chief Sanders) pursued legal appeals to clear their names of the underlying factual claims regarding the obstruction.
 Sanders and several others were eventually cleared by courts; Sanders was declared factually innocent by the court.

-Before the charges against Sanders were dropped, however, Mayor Brown had publicly called for Sanders's resignation.
+Before the charges against Sanders were dropped, however, Mayor Brown had publicly called for Sanders' resignation.
 Sanders also claimed that he had suffered a mild stroke, and was unable to return to duty.
 During his recovery period, the 1989 murder convictions of John Tennison and Antoine Goff (on which Sanders and Hendrix were the investigators) were reversed for prosecution errors.
 In early 2004 Sanders filed a $33 million claim against the city and Hallinan.